openem-team/openem/README.md

 **OpenEM** is a library that provides advanced video analytics for fisheries electronic monitoring (EM) data.
 It currently supports detection, classification, counting and measurement of fish during landing or discard.
-This functionality is currently only available via a deployment library with pretrained models available in our example data (see tutorial).
+This functionality is available via a deployment library with pretrained models available in our example data (see tutorial).
 The base library is written in C++, with bindings available for both Python and C#.
 Examples are included for all three languages.

-There are immediate plans to develop a training library so that users can build their own models on their own data.
+The current release includes a training library for the detection model.
+There are immediate plans to expand this library to include all OpenEM functionality.
 Currently builds have only been tested on Windows.
 We plan to support both Ubuntu and macOS in the future.

 Click the image below to see a video of OpenEM in action: